 -produced TRB Two

-, sounds as if on automatic pilot.
+, performed less well.
 By the end of the '70s, Robinson

-had been dropped by EMI and signed to maverick major IRS as a solo act.
+signed to maverick major I.R.S. as a solo act.
 In a wise move, he ditched the hard rock polemics of TRB

-for a more sophisticated pop/rock sound, but found his audience dwindling.
+for a more sophisticated pop/rock sound.
 A brief period of silence ended with him, somewhat surprisingly, signing with Geffen and releasing Hope and Glory

 .
 It was a politically tinged but mostly mainstream rock record that featured a cover of that decidedly non-punk song, Steely Dan